alexpchin/react-training-workshop/end/lessons.md

 ### Adding a Todo

-Let's now look at adding a todo.
+Let's now look at adding a todo in `test/add-todo-component-test.js`:

 ```js
 require('./setup');